developmentAC/BeagleTM2/README.md

 ## Run a series of tasks

 If you want to run several different jobs using the same corpus, create a batch file (unix) with the code shown below.
+Note, all updates from the running code are stored in the 'log/' directory.

 File: __command.sh__